erictepper/mines/README.md

 it will no longer be possible to reset the game.

 **Potential future features include:**
-* Make the reveal of all bombs upon loss of the game optional, and disable ability to reset the game if bombs have been revealed.
 * Scoring system.
 * Deploy to web.
 * Use cookies? to save/load games.